 To sum it up:

-Keep the surveys concise and relevant to your respondents.
+- Keep the market research survey concise and relevant to your respondents.